Efficient Symbolic Execution of Software under Fault Attacks: Introduction

-To overcome these two limitations, we propose a new method for conducting symbolic fault analysis both accurately and efficiently.
-Our method has two innovative techniques.
-The first is a new technique for accurately modeling the fault-induced program behavior.
-Unlike the previous work~\cite{ESOP23}, which implements fault modeling as part of its modified version of the symbolic execution procedure, our method implements fault modeling as a program transformation, which inserts auxiliary variables to the program, to model fault-induced changes in the control flow.
-This is based on faithfully implementing the observation reported by prior empirical studies~\cite{YuceSW18,GrycelS21,LiuSS24}, which shows that hardware faults lead to jump operations being skipped at the binary code level.
-Thus, for each jump operation, we add a Boolean auxiliary variable (called the fault flag).
-When all fault flags are disabled, the transformed program behaves exactly the same as the original program; when some of the fault flags are enabled, the transformed program skips the corresponding jump operations.
+Unlike existing methods where fault modeling is part of the fault analysis procedure, our method implements fault modeling as a standalone program transformation.
+It leverages a compiler to automatically insert auxiliary variables into the program at the intermediate representation (IR) level, to model the impact of faults on the program's control flow.
+Our fault modeling technique is realistic in the sense that it faithfully implements the observations reported by prior empirical studies~\cite{YuceSW18,GrycelS21,LiuSS24}, which show that the primary source of fault attacks in practice is due to the fact that hardware faults can lead to jump instructions being skipped.
+Thus, for each jump instruction in the original program, we add some additional code to create an auxiliary variable at run time, called the \emph{fault flag}.
+Details will be presented in Section~\ref{sec:modeling}.
+For now, it suffices to understand that, if the jump instruction is inside a loop, each time the jump instruction is executed, a separate \emph{fault flag} is created.
+When all of the \emph{fault flags} are disabled, for example, the transformed program behaves exactly the same as the original program.
+However, when some \emph{fault flags} are enabled, the transformed program may have additional behaviors; they correspond to some jump instructions being skipped during program execution.

-The second innovative technique of our method is a new technique for redundancy pruning.
-It combines the weakest precondition-based path summary and fault saturation to identify redundant program paths and thus avoid executing them symbolically.
-In this context, the main observation is that the weakest preconditions computed along previously explored program paths can serve as a sound and effective path summary.
-If a new program path does not lead to any new state beyond those that have been captured by the summary, the new program path is redundant and hence may be skipped without negatively affecting the algorithm's ability to detect safety violations.

-We have implemented our method in a tool by leveraging the LLVM compiler~\cite{LLVM04}, KLEE symbolic execution engine~\cite{KLEE08}, and Z3 SMT solver~\cite{Z308}.
-The tool takes a C program as input, compiles it to LLVM bit-code, and then conducts fault modeling and symbolic execution.
-The goal is to detect violations of safety properties represented as assertions embedded in the program.
-We experimentally compared our method with the current state-of-the-art method, BINSEC~\cite{ESOP23}, on 32 benchmark programs.
-The benchmark contains C programs from both the VerifyPIN suite previously used by BINSEC~\cite{ESOP23} and SV-COMP~\cite{SV-COMP24}.
-The experimental results show that our method significantly outperforms the existing method.
-Specifically, our method not only detects many previously missed violations but also drastically reduces the running time.
-Compared to the baseline, our method, augmented with redundancy pruning, is 2.0$\times$ faster on average.